 Although sleep medications can effectively manage insomnia for days or weeks due to life stressors, they're not recommended to treat insomnia lasting 3 months or longer.

 Based on over 50 years of experimental evidence, the American College of Physicians and the American Academy of Sleep Medicine recommend Cognitive Behavioral Therapy for Insomnia (CBT-I) as the most effective treatment option for chronic insomnia disorder in adults.

-CBT-I is a multi-component, individualized treatment involving daily monitoring of your sleep-wake pattern, targeting specific patterns of behavior that are maintaining your insomnia disorder, and refining treatment until you’re able to regularly fall asleep and stay asleep without difficulty.
+CBT-I is a multi-component, individualized treatment involving daily monitoring of your sleep-wake pattern using a sleep log, targeting specific patterns of behavior that are maintaining your insomnia disorder, and refining treatment until you’re able to regularly fall asleep and stay asleep without difficulty.